abhishek171/loan-calculator/README.md

 # loancalculator
-This project is made using SpringBoot and React Js
+This is FullStack Project made using SpringBoot and React Js

 Technology Stack